Moral Alignment for LLM Agents: Introduction

 This approach poses certain challenges \citep{casper2023open2}.
 Specifically, collecting preference data is very costly and often relies on potentially unrepresentative samples of human raters.
 Indeed, the values derived through this process are strongly dependent on the selection criteria of the pool of individuals.
 Furthermore, human preferences are notoriously complex and inconsistent.
 In RLHF, the values that are ultimately incorporated into the fine-tuned models are learned by a reward model from data in a fully bottom-up fashion, and are never made explicit to any human oversight.
-One might argue that current LLMs fine-tuned with these methods are able to provide ``honest, harmless and helpful'' responses \citep{glaese2022improvingalignmentdialogueagents,bai2022traininghelpfulharmlessassistant} and already display certain moral values \citep{Schramowski2022large,abdulhai2023moral, hartmann2023political}.
-Methods to guide the social behavior of LLM agents via interaction in rule-guided simulated societies have also been proposed recently \citep{liu2023trainingsociallyalignedlanguage}.
-However, models' apparent values can also be interpreted as ``moral mimicry'' of their users when responding to these prompts \citep{simmons2022moral, shanahan2023roleplaylargelanguagemodels}.
-As a consequence, given phenomena such as situationally-aware reward-hacking or misalignment in internally-represented goals \citep{ngo2024alignmentproblemdeeplearning}, the true values learned by the models through these methods may give rise to dangerous behaviors, which will not be explicitly known until after deployment.
+One might argue that current LLMs fine-tuned with these methods are able to provide ``honest, harmless and helpful'' responses \citep{glaese2022improvingalignmentdialogueagents,bai2022traininghelpfulharmlessassistant} and already display certain moral values \citep{Schramowski2022large,abdulhai2023moral,hartmann2023political} or prosocial behaviours \citep{liu2023trainingsociallyalignedlanguage}.
+However, models' apparent values can also be interpreted as ``moral mimicry'' of their users when responding to these prompts \citep{ shanahan2023roleplaylargelanguagemodels,simmons2022moral,sharma2023understandingsycophancylanguagemodels}.
+As a consequence, given phenomena such as situationally-aware reward-hacking or misalignment in internally-represented goals \citep{berglund2023takencontextmeasuringsituational,ngo2024alignmentproblemdeeplearning}, the true values learned by the models through these methods may give rise to dangerous behaviors, which will not be explicitly known until after deployment.